Hermann Goring Division:

 The 1st Parachute Panzer Division “Hermann Goring” was an all-volunteer Luftwaffe unit that accepted no foreign or Volksdeutsche Volunteers.
 Elements of the division were sent to Tunisia in early 1943 and were destroyed with Army Group Afrika.

-In preparation to move to Africa the rest of the division was sent to Italy. and from there to defend Sicily.
-Reconstituted in Italy the division fought in all the major battles on the Italian Front until the fall of Rome.
+In preparation to move to Africa, the rest of the division was sent to Italy. and from there to defend Sicily.
+Reconstituted in Italy, the division fought in all the major battles on the Italian Front until the fall of Rome.
 When it was sent to the Eastern Front where it halted the Soviet drive north of Warsaw.
 The Division fought on the Russian front until the end of the war.

 This Hauptman is a ranking officer in the Feldgendarmarie at a corps level By the end of the war.
-The uniform displays both the Corp Cuff Title and the standard Feldgendarmerie Cuff Title on his tunic.
+The uniform displays both the Corps Cuff Title and the standard Feldgendarmerie Cuff Title on his tunic.
 He wears a Model 43 enlisted tunic, which has been modified for officer use with the addition of an aluminum collar cord and officer insignia.

-Hermann Goring division had been working directly alongside Waffen SS units in Italy and Russia and was one of the few non-SS units to use Waffen-SS camouflage pattern uniforms, such as smocks and 4 pocket jackets, as well as caps and helmet covers.
-Interestingly this Hauptmann has used SS-Feldgendarmerie shoulder boards, in place of the white piped HG Officers boards.
+Hermann Goring Division had been working directly alongside Waffen SS units in Italy and Russia and was one of the few non-SS units to use Waffen-SS camouflage pattern uniforms, such as smocks and 4-pocket jackets, as well as caps and helmet covers.
+Interestingly, this Hauptmann has used SS-Feldgendarmerie shoulder boards in place of the white piped HG Officers’ boards.

-The ribbon bar shows us he has been in combat since at least 1941 as he has been awarded the Ost Front / Winter medal.
+The ribbon bar shows us he has been in combat since at least 1941, as he has been awarded the Ost Front / Winter medal.
 He has at least 12 years in service as well, his time in action is identified by his Luftwaffe Ground Combat Badge (with 25 days in combat).

 He has been awarded the Iron Cross I and II for combat leadership and has been wounded at least 3 times.
 He wears a standard Luftwaffe officer cap and has a helmet as well.
 Standard LW trousers and low boots with gamaschen are worn along with an officer belt, pistol and holster, and other equipment.
-When on duty he would have worn the Feldgendarmerie Gorget, and the uniform has one with it, I forgot it on the photoshoot..
+When on duty, he would have worn the Feldgendarmerie Gorget, and the uniform had one with it, I forgot it on the photoshoot..

 Gefreiter, Felgendarmerie, Luftwaffe Fallschirmpanzerdivision “Hermann Goring”: